dattran3402/slack-update-messages/README.md

 - Scroll up and copy `User OAuth Token`

-- If the run script fails with authentication errors, try `Reinstall to DSS`
+- If the run script fails with authentication errors, try `Reinstall to ...`

 # Run script